LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ### Why We Read/Listen/Speak/Write?

 This title might be overgeneralizing the usage of language into just 4 aspects (of course, there are many other ways we use language, like [thinking](https://lilianweng.github.io/posts/2025-05-01-thinking/)).
-But, basically,
+Regardless,

 <span class="text-danger"><strong>Why do humans need language?</strong></span>